Gakkilovemath/tick/doc/modules/linear_model.rst

 All model classes allow to compute the loss (value of the objective function :math:`f`) and its gradient.
 Let us illustrate this with the logistic regression model.
-First, we simulate some data, see :ref:`linear model simulation <simulation-linear-model>` to have more information about this.
+First, we simulate some data, see ??? to have more information about this.

 .. testcode:: [optim-model-glm]